 If an ingredient tests positive for genotoxicity (indicating a potential problem), it usually is dropped as an ingredient.
 Only rarely is such an ingredient further considered, and then only if the results of a full carcinogenicity test are available from another industry.
 A carcinogenicity test might be available, for instance, if the ingredient was originally developed by the chemical industry, which routinely conducts such tests.
 Carcinogenicity tests typically use about 400 animals.

 If the new ingredient is unique, however, it can't be evaluated from existing ingredients.
 These unique ingredients may undergo long-term animal studies, called repeated-dose tests.
-This is where animal testing may occur today, but keep in mind that it is still relatively rare, because only a small percentage of ingredients fall into this category.
+This is where animal testing may occur today, but it is rare, because only a small percentage of ingredients fall into this category.

 When you buy cruelty free, it's these unique new bioactive ingredients that you are giving up.
 They are the ones that typically still undergo animal testing.
-With more than 15,000 existing cosmetics ingredients, however, there's still plenty to work with.
-Yes, most existing ingredients were tested on animals in the past.
-We can't change that.
-We can only change what happens going forward.
+With more than 15,000 existing cosmetics ingredients, however, cosmetic chemists still have many choices for creating great formulations.

 Many point out that most existing ingredients were tested on animals in the past.
 That's true, and we can't change that.
 But we can stop further animal testing of ingredients.

 By buying cruelty free, you send a message to companies that innovative cosmetics ingredients aren't worth the cost of animal lives.
 Even better, directly tell a major cosmetics company.
 Cosmetics firms believe consumers demand innovation.
 Tell them that's not true when the cost is animal lives.
 Ask them to use that ingredient research money to instead research non-animal tests.

 Last updated: October 2017